 Okay, this is far from just laying your hand on your chest.
-Just tell yourself, and then work!
+You have to tell yourself and work on it.

 It’s real beauty if you can pass your exam just in one sitting.

-So, this is one of the ways to pass waec without stress
+Hence, this is one of the ways to pass Waec without stress

 7. Join Waec Group

-There are other social media accounts that you can try out.
+There are other social media accounts that you can try out too.

-Here is something to avoid though, if your group requires money, please do not join;
+Here is something to avoid though, if a group requires money, please do not join.

-Unless they are to lecture or prepare you ahead of the exam.
+If they are to lecture or prepare you ahead of the exam, you can pay.